A Tiny C (x86_64) Function Hooking Library

 You can see that 12 bytes are required to encode the movabs instruction (which moves the detour address into %rax) as well as the jmpq instruction.
 Immediate values are stored in little endian (LE) encoding.

 So we can therefore conclude that we need to patch at least 12 bytes in memory at the location of our target function.
 These 12 bytes however are important and we cannot simply discard them.
-It turns out that we actually place these bytes at the start of what i will call a ‘trampoline function’, it’s layout is as follows:
+It turns out that we actually place these bytes at the start of what I will call a ‘trampoline function’, it’s layout is as follows:

 1